mobtest/renaissance.io/README.md

 In the directory documents are checklists and templates helping you to do your own testing.

-# Tools and background info about iOS app testing and experimenting
+# Tools and info about iOS app testing and experimenting

 ## Blogs to read
 * [blog.mobtest.com][http://blog.mobtest.com]